Filipino Pork Adobo is a pork belly braise in a tangy, sweet, and savory sauce. This adobo recipe is so simple to make with minimal ingredients.

 - Soak up most of the oil with a paper towel, then sauté garlic and onion until slightly softened.

-- Add meat, soy sauce, vinegar, ¼ cup of water, sugar, black pepper, and bay leaves.
+- Add meat, soy sauce, vinegar, ¼ cup of water, sugar, freshly cracked peppercorns, and bay leaves.
 Stir to combine and lower the heat to medium when it boils.

 - Cover and simmer for 45-60 minutes, until the meat is tender and the sauce slightly thickens.